 Don't worry if you can't catch and repeat everything.
 As you improve, you'll gradually begin developing the accent and rhythm of Italian.

-Try it with the first Interactive Audio lesson from Rocket Italian.
+Try it with the first Audio lesson from Rocket Italian.
 Click here to download it for free, save it to your phone or MP3 player and you're ready to go!

 Some other great tricks for learning Italian on the go include taking advantage of your morning subway or bus commute by studying flashcards or listening to Italian audio or radio stations in the car.

 Make learning Italian a part of your life, and you'll be amazed how much time you have to study when you learn on the go.
 If you want more on what makes an ideal Italian learning course then check this article out.